cubantonystark/torch-bakedsdf/README.md

 An unofficial pytorch implementation of [Meshing Neural SDFs for Real-Time View Synthesis](https://bakedsdf.github.io/).
 ![Demo Link](demo.gif)

-We support exporting baked assets for **real-time rendering on WebGL, Unity and Unreal**
+We support exporting baked assets for **real-time rendering on WebGL, Unity and Unreal* Create a conda anevironment with python 3.10

 # Install
 ```